rustviz/rustviz-tutorial/src/LifetimeCalc.md

 Therefore, `'a` inside the `impl` block will cover lifetime of `rust_book` and `&name` (`serial_num` has nothing to do as it's not annotated by `'a`).
 So, `'a` = [#10, #12].

-Note that this program runs well because every usage of a reference is within its legal lifetime scope.
-For example, changing `name` on line 13 won't cause a `value still borrowed` error since `rust_book.name`, which is a reference to `name`, has been out of scope after line 12.

 ##### About reference passed on the fly